DOG ON IT FAQs

 Prong Collar: The prong collar is used as it mimics the feeling of a correction from their mother while in the litter.
 As this can look very barbaric and scary, it is not at all.
 It helps prevent a dog having active pressure on their throat at all times and choking during the whole walk.
 It is a lot of different points of communication around their whole neck; not just one place.
 Once the dog is where they need to be, that pressure is released.

 E-collar: The E-collar is an electronic, NOT electric stimulation that also mimics a similar feeling they would get from a correction from their mother.
 The E-Collar Technologies e-collar I use has 100 levels.
 This enables me to do low level obedience work with the dog.
 This tool is something I truly like to use because it is another way to communicate with your dog.
 Your dog doesn’t speak english and this low level feeling in their neck helps “talk” to them and you don’t even have to be on the other end of the leash.
 It is like a virtual leash.
-And seeing your dog when the truly get this communication; hey this person isn’t even right next to me, but yet is communicating to me, well its a wonderful thing.
+And seeing your dog when they truly get this communication; hey this person isn’t even right next to me, but yet is communicating to me, this is a wonderful thing.

 Bark Collar: Bark collar is used for dogs exhibiting a lot of barking behavior in the kennel, outside or anywhere.
 This is a slight static sensation on their throat when that behavior starts.
 I use this because first; I can’t always be there to quite the barking and second a lot of times voices will get elevated and to dogs this is just like barking along with them.